 However, scientists, researchers, and science-based medical professionals are still the most reliable sources of medical information.

-For up-to-date information on things like monkeypox, COVID-19, and, believe it or not, polio outbreaks, the first sites you should check are the CDC, World Health Organization, and your local government and doctor or hospital websites.
+For up-to-date information on things like mpox, COVID-19, and, believe it or not, polio outbreaks, the first sites you should check are the CDC, World Health Organization, and your local government and doctor or hospital websites.

 Other reliable sources of medical information include trusted sites like Mayo Clinic, WebMD, HealthLine, and the NIH.